spacetelescope/jwst/docs/jwst/associations/generator.rst

 Output
 ------

-Before exiting, :py:func:`~jwst.associations.generate` checks the :meth:`Association.is_valid
+Before exiting, :py:func:`~jwst.associations.generator.generate.generate` checks the :meth:`Association.is_valid
 <jwst.associations.association.Association.is_valid>` property of each
 association to ensure that an association has all the members it is required to have.
 For example, if a JWST coronagraphic observation was performed, but the related PSF observation failed, the coronagraphic association would be marked invalid.

-Once validation is complete, :py:func:`~jwst.associations.generate` returns a list of the associations created.
+Once validation is complete, :py:func:`~jwst.associations.generator.generate.generate` returns a list of the associations created.

 .. _member-with-lists: